avast/pytest-docker/README.md

 `pytest-docker` was originally created by André Caron.

+# Installation
+Install `pytest-docker` with `pip` or add it to your test requirements.
+It is recommended to install `docker-compose` python package directly in your environment to ensure that it is available during tests.
+This will prevent potential dependency conflicts that can occur when the system wide `docker-compose` is used in tests.

 # Usage
 Here is an example of a test that depends on a HTTP service.